-One of my favourite sites for earning money (which is not exclusively a survey site) is Swagbucks.
-Here you can watch videos, search the web, install apps, answer questions and shop all in return for a currency called (surprisingly) Swagbucks.
+First of all, Swagbucks is not exclusively a survey site.
+Here you can watch videos, search the web, install apps, answer questions, and shop all in return for a currency called (surprisingly) Swagbucks.

 When you have enough of these, you can then exchange them for vouchers which you can redeem at places such as Amazon, John Lewis, Argos or even PayPal.
 Every day you are set a daily target and if you meet it, you earn a bonus at the end of the month.

 Across these sites, they have over 100 million customers.
 After several years of using the site, I have never had any issues.

 However, be warned about some of the offers on the Discover part of the Swagbucks site.
 These aren’t actually from Swagbucks and will take you to an external site.
 I find that some of them claim they will give you a generous gift card for a lot of details.
 Never trust them.